Gleghorn-Lab/DSM/README.md

 DSM (Diffusion Sequence Model) is a novel Protein Language Model (pLM) trained with masked diffusion to enable both high-quality representation learning and generative protein design.
 This repository contains the code for training and evaluating DSM and its variants.
 DSM builds upon the ESM2 architecture by incorporating a masked forward diffusion process inspired by the LLaDA framework.

 DSM is capable of generating diverse, biomimetic sequences that align with expected amino acid compositions, secondary structures, and predicted functions, even under high corruption rates.
 Furthermore, DSM's learned representations match or exceed those of comparably sized pLMs on various downstream tasks.
-The repository also includes DSM$_{ppi}$, a variant fine-tuned to generate protein binders by attending to target sequences.
+The repository also includes DSM_{ppi}, a variant fine-tuned to generate protein binders by attending to target sequences.

 The repository provides scripts for:
--   Training `DSM` models (e.g., DSM$_{150}$, DSM$_{650}$) and its variants like DSM$_{ppi}$.
+-   Training `DSM` models (e.g., DSM_{150}, DSM_{650}) and its variants like DSM_{ppi}.
 -   Comprehensive evaluation of unconditional generation, sequence reconstruction (mask filling), and representation quality.
 -   Generating protein sequences using diffusion and autoregressive methods.